bobdavies2000/OpenCVB/README.md

 VB.Net is not a language associated with computer vision algorithms.
 But the abundance of examples in OpenCVB suggests this may be an oversight.
 Even the seasoned developer should recognize what is obvious to the beginner: VB.Net can keep the code simple to read and write.
-Papers and articles on software will often use something called “pseudo-code” to present an algorithm.
+Papers and articles on software often use something called “pseudo-code” to present an algorithm.
 In many respects, VB.Net code resembles pseudo-code except it is an actual working implementation of the algorithm.

 VB.Net provides a full-featured language just like C\# with lambda functions and multi-threading except VB.Net uses only a small subset of the keys available on